“We are received according to our dress, and sent on our way depending on our spirit.”

 How can you learn Russian written in order to become a true polyglot?

-To perfect your Russian writing, nothing beats a Russian course that is taught by a professional teacher!
+To perfect your Russian writing, nothing beats a Russian language course London based on elsewhere in the UK.
 Do not skimp on reading in Russian in order to perfect your knowledge of writing.

 Why not admire Russian architecture while completing a semester abroad?